CCM® Around the World

 Thomas M Helms

-Prof Dr Karl-Heinz Kuck is the head of the Department of Cardiology at the Asklepios Klinik in Hamburg.
+Prof Karl-Heinz Kuck is the Medical Director at LANS Cardio Hamburg.
+For many years, he was head of the Department of Cardiology at the Asklepios Klinik St. Georg in Hamburg.
+In addition, Prof Kuck was President of the European Heart Rhythm Association and President of the German Society for Cardiology.

 He has earned several prizes for his work, including the Science Prize of the Gertrud Spitz Foundation and a silver badge of honor from the German Society for Cardiology – Heart and Circulatory Research.
 Prof Dr Kuck is also Section Editor – Clinical Electrophysiology and Ablation at Arrhythmia & Electrophysiology Review.